Dejan Petković

-Dejan Petković (Дејан Петковић, /sh/; born 10 September 1972) is a Serbian football pundit and retired footballer.
-In his native country he is widely known under the nickname Rambo while in Brazil he is known as Pet.
-He played six times for the FR Yugoslavia, scoring one goal.
-Petković played for seven Brazilian clubs in his career, and was made an honorary consul of Serbia in Brazil.
+Dejan Petković (Дејан Петковић, /sh/; born 10 September 1972) is a Serbian football pundit and former professional footballer who played as an attacking midfielder.
+He was a technically gifted playmaker, renowned for his dribbling skills, passing, and goalscoring ability.
+A dead-ball specialist, Petković was also known for his bending free kicks and his ability to score directly from corner kicks.

+Widely known by the nickname Rambo in his native country, Petković is known simply as Pet in Brazil, where he spent most of his 23-year playing career.
+He played for a total of 15 clubs, most notably Flamengo in two spells, and was part of the Mengão squads that won several titles, including the 2009 Brasileirão.
+He also spent two years with Real Madrid in Spain, but was mostly sent on loan to two other La Liga teams.
+At international level, Petković represented FR Yugoslavia during the 1990s, earning six caps and scoring one goal.

+In May 2026, Petković became the Global Brand Ambassador of Meridian Holdings.

 Early life

 Born to father Dobrivoje (traffic technician from Niš) and mother Milena (construction technician from Petrovac na Mlavi) who met in the small mining town of Majdanpek where they both arrived in search of work, young Dejan immediately took to football.

 Club career

 Radnički Niš

 Petković's playing career started in 1988 at Radnički Niš.
-In the same year, he met his future wife Violeta.
-He became the youngest player ever to play an official match in the history of old Yugoslav First League, debuting on 25 September 1988 when he was 16 years and 15 days old, against Željezničar Sarajevo thus beating Mitar Mrkela's record by 1 day.
+He became the youngest player ever to play an official match in the history of old Yugoslav First League, debuting on 25 September 1988 when he was 16 years and 15 days old, against Željezničar Sarajevo thus beating Mitar Mrkela's record by one day.
 Radnički ended up winning 4–0 in that match.
 Petković's age record has since been broken by Slavko Perović and Danijel Aleksić.
 Petković still helps his first club, which has since then declined.